marklar/action_args/README.md

 Since checking for set/enum membership is a very common validation case, ActionArgs also provides a special `#validate_in` method, which takes either an Array or a Range.
-(It should probably also take a Set; note to self.)
+(Note to self: it should probably also accept a Set.)
 Like this:

 ```ruby
 req(:minutes).as(:unsigned_int).validate_in(0..59)